Bank: Custodial accounts

-Globalisation in the banking industry
+Globalization

 In modern times there have been huge reductions to the barriers of global competition in the banking industry.
 Increases in telecommunications and other financial technologies, such as Bloomberg, have allowed banks to extend their reach all over the world since they no longer have to be near customers to manage both their finances and their risk.
 The growth in cross-border activities has also increased the demand for banks that can provide various services across borders to different nationalities.
-Despite these reductions in barriers and growth in cross-border activities, the banking industry is nowhere near as globalised as some other industries.
+Despite these reductions in barriers and growth in cross-border activities, the banking industry is nowhere near as globalized as some other industries.
 In the US, for instance, very few banks even worry about the Riegle–Neal Act, which promotes more efficient interstate banking.
 In the vast majority of nations around the globe, the market share for foreign owned banks is currently less than a tenth of all market shares for banks in a particular nation.
-One reason the banking industry has not been fully globalised is that it is more convenient to have local banks provide loans to small businesses and individuals.
+One reason the banking industry has not been fully globalized is that it is more convenient to have local banks provide loans to small businesses and individuals.
 On the other hand, for large corporations, it is not as important in what nation the bank is in since the corporation's financial information is available around the globe.

+There have been two significant attempts to overcome the industry's traditional focus on competing at the national level rather than the international level.
+In the 1980s, Citigroup and HSBC both began to develop large networks of retail bank branches in numerous countries around the world, in order to become global consumer banking brands.
+But in 2021, Citigroup initiated an exit from retail banking outside of its core U.S. market, while in 2022, HSBC initiated an exit from the U.S. retail market (except for its wealth management business) and then in 2023 put its retail operations in a dozen other countries under review for sale or closure.
+According to Wells Fargo, both banks were operating on the assumption that globalization would lead to the rise of large numbers of consumers who would regularly travel across borders for both work and play, but that "global consumer customer never materialized".